nelsonfigueroa/nelson.cloud/content/posts/2020-04-10-resolving-double-render-errors-in-rails.md

 end
 ```

-In this case, if a statement has an existing statement record for the current month, the action should redirect the user to `account_path`.
+In this case, if a user has an existing statement record for the current month, the action should redirect the user to `account_path`.
 This part works.
 However, redirects *do not* stop execution of the remaining code.
 This means that in the code above, it is possible to try to redirect to `account_path` as well as render the `new` template.
 This results in an error: `AbstractController::DoubleRenderError`.

 To resolve this we need to add a `return` statement after the `redirect_to` in order to exit out of the action: